 If you need assistance email us to make a virtual appointment at firstname.lastname@example.org or call us at 773-508-5885.

 - Civil Unrest Disaster Loans Available for Businesses and Residents: This program is open to those in Cook, DuPage, Kane, Lake, McHenry, and Will counties in Illinois that were impacted by the civil unrest on May 26th through June 8, 2020.
-Individuals/Business Owners can apply for low-interest loans through the SBA.
-There are two deadlines: filing deadline for physical property damage is August 24, 2020 and the deadline for economic injury applications is March 23, 2021.
+Individuals/Business owners can apply for low-interest loans through the SBA.
+The deadline for economic injury applications is March 23, 2021.
 Apply here.

-- Economic Injury Disaster Loan (EIDL) and Loan Advance: The Small Business Administration (SBA) has re-opened applications to ALL qualifying small businesses.
+- Economic Injury Disaster Loan (EIDL): The Small Business Administration (SBA) has re-opened applications to ALL qualifying small businesses.
 Find the application and further information here.
 Applicants who submitted their applications previously continue to be processed.
 Information here.
 Disaster Customer Service Center at (800) 659-2955 is the primary point of contact for EIDL inquiries.

 - Employee Retention Credit: The Treasury Department and the Internal Revenue Service launched the Employee Retention Credit, designed to encourage businesses to keep employees on their payroll.
 The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
 Information here.

 - Express Bridge Loan Pilot Program: The SBA Express lenders provide expedited financing to small businesses located in declared disaster areas.
 Express Bridge loans are intended to be interim loans.
 Businesses use these funds for disaster-related purposes while they apply for and await long-term financing.
 Information here.